 Jürgen Klopp, who was in charge of Borussia Dortmund at the time, was desperate to sign De Bruyne at the end of his one-year loan at Bremen.
 He needed a suitable replacement for Mario Götze, who was moving to Bayern Munich.

 Chelsea manager Jose Mourinho refused to let him go, though, insisting he rated the Belgian highly, but then denying him a regular starting berth.
 A transfer request landed on his desk in the winter.

 Watch: Kevin De Bruyne - Made in the Bundesliga!

-Big words from one big former Bundesliga star to another, who is no stranger to such compliments.
-He is known as the white Pele in his native Belgium, after all.
+Big words from one big former Bundesliga star to another, although the former Bremen and Wolfsburg midfield maestro is no stranger to such compliments.
+De Bruyne is known as 'the Belgian Pele' in his homeland, after all.

 Legend has it De Bruyne strengthened his left foot to be as powerful and effective as his right when he was forced to play in a back yard with his weaker foot.
 The expectation was that he would do less damage to flowers in his neighbours' garden as a result.